mindsdb/mindsdb/mindsdb/integrations/handlers/ms_teams_handler/README.md

 Microsoft Entra ID was previously known as Azure Active Directory (Azure AD).
 </Note>

+## Usage

+This integration can only be used to create chatbots for Microsoft Teams via the [`CREATE CHATBOT`](https://docs.mindsdb.com/mindsdb_sql/agents/chatbot) syntax.
+Currently, *it cannot be used as a data source for other workloads*.

 Follow the instructions given below to set up the Microsoft Teams app that will act as the chatbot:

   1. Follow [this link](https://dev.botframework.com/bots/new) to the Microsoft Bot Framework portal and sign in with your Microsoft account.